ward/run/_posts/2023-04-16-rotterdam-marathon.md

 point because there was a head wind.
 I kept an eye on my heart rate and was also satisfied with the pacing so far.
 I did try to keep an eye on the km splits too, had to ensure I kept on sub 2:40 pace.
 We all ran together for a good while.

+{% include image.html domain=site.baseurl url='/assets/img/20230416.11k.webp' description='Chugging along with a group.' %}

 Some people in the group had friends, coaches, whatever, that would be ready with bottles or gels, some biking between spots, some briefly biking along to hand over what was needed.
 A squeezy bottle did seem a lot easier to drink from than the paper cups we got from the organisation.
 I just carried my own gels and had another one of those around 13-14 km.
-I think I aimed it for the next water stand.
+I think I aimed to eat the gel just before the next water stand.
 Help digesting with some fluids.

 After the 15 km water stand I suddenly found myself a bit ahead of my group.
 I don't know whether I subconsciously speed up through them or whether everyone else slows way down.
 Briefly thought about waiting for them specifically again, but decided to just hang at the pace I was hitting.

+{% include image.html domain=site.baseurl url='/assets/img/20230416.15k.slinge-tina.webp' description='I had just highfived some kids (which I ended up doing quite often in this race), when I spotted my wife cheering me on.' %}

 The next five are a bit of a blur.
 I think I was still mostly running with others.
 I had gel number four at some point.
 My mental math with the splits was failing me, so I was just waiting for the halfway mark to have a better idea.
 2:40 divided by 2 I could still handle.

 Somewhere in this block I was also thinking how kinda boring it was.
 You are racing, but it is mostly a game of ensuring you do not push too hard.
 OK, every